Before diving into this very lengthy post, you might want to Click Here To View Classic Moth Images courtesy of Google.

 TWEEZER - Yep, this is my design.
 I called this design Tweezer D as it was the fourth generation in what I drew up, but the D version was only one built.
 A Gen 2 design racing against the Mistral, Energizer designs.
 Stability somewhere between the Mistral and the Shelly (though some other sailors have told me it is close in stability to a Shelley).
-Flatter rocker in the Tweezer has proven to be a quick in a breeze but suffers against the Mistrals and even the Shelly in the lighter stuff (non-hiking breeze) which, on the East Coast, seems to be the majority of our conditions.
+Flatter rocker in the Tweezer has proven to be quick in a breeze but suffers against the Mistrals and even the Shelly in the lighter stuff (non-hiking breeze) which, on the East Coast, seems to be the majority of our conditions.
 I may be biased but it is a hull with little vices.
 Round bilged and the original was built using cedar strips.

 SHELLEY - A wider, flatter chined design with moderate rocker from the brilliant New Zealand/English dinghy designer of the 1960's, John Shelley.
 Much more stable and, in the hands of Joe Bousquet, has done very well in the National championships.
 George has the Mk3 plans.

 Shelley on the Bousquet V-meter.

 A McCutcheon built Shelley in dinghy park at the Gulfport Midwinters.